 Thread Coffee formed in 2012 when three people got together and decided they wanted to come up with a way to be in solidarity with different social movements.
 Luckily, they also all shared a deep passion for coffee.
 Combining those two things together, Thread Coffee was born.

 Thread Coffee works to create relationships directly with farmers, ensuring that producers receive a just price for their beans, and that their coffee is grown in a way that’s good for both the environment and the culture.
 Thread goes above and beyond fair trade standards to provide a model of trade that is more than just a logo.
 More and more farmers are expressing that fair trade minimum standards are not, in fact, fair.
 Thread strives to build a better model by:

 - Paying higher prices than the fair trade minimum

 - Supporting practices that protect the environment and the culture

 - Making a commitment to participatory democracy and collective structure, both here in the workplace and with the farmers

 In striving to create a better model of trade, transparency is key.
 Thread works to provide information about our coffee’s journey every step of the way.
 All of our contracts and financials are open and available to the public.

 Revolution through Coffee

 Many different social movements throughout the world have turned to coffee as a means of supporting their autonomy.
-From the Zapatistas and Las Abejas of Mexico, to the women in the Democratic Republic of Congo, Thread seeks to work with farmers whose social movements we want to stand in solidarity with.
+From the Zapatistas and Las Abejas of Mexico, to the women in the Democratic Republic of Congo, we seek to work with farmers we want to stand in solidarity with.